 is an ODA-eligible international organization with the OECD

-Decentralized execution and initiative is achieved through the IPS International News Agency, a co-operative consortium comprised of IPS Columnist Service soc. coop., IPS International Organization South Africa,IPS Asia Pacific Foundation Inc., IPS-Inter Press Service Latin America, IPS Europa/IPS Europe and IPS-Inter Press Service North America Inc. (see chart below).
+Decentralized execution and initiative is achieved through the IPS International News Agency, a co-operative consortium comprised of IPS Columnist Service soc. coop., IPS International Organization South Africa,IPS Asia Pacific Foundation Inc., IPS-Inter Press Service Latin America, IPS-Inter Press Service Deutschland GmbH (formerly IPS-Inter Press Service Europa GmbH) and IPS-Inter Press Service North America Inc. (see chart below).
 In every region autonomous non-profit IPS entities have been incorporated according to local norms and laws.
 This decentralised structure respects our diversity and:

 ensures timely and accurate locally-sourced news coverage of important events written with a global perspective for local, regional and international audiences